 5. Eat healthy

 If you are looking for ways to perk up your dull complexion, then it is time to opt for a healthy diet.
-Intake of Vitamin C based fruits and vegetables are found to improve the skin complexion and elasticity.
+Intake of Vitamin C-based fruits and vegetables is considered very beneficial to improve your complexion and skin elasticity.
 A research study of 2013 has elaborated the benefits of topical application of vitamin C in melasma and hyperpigmentation.
 Also, foods having rich content of omega 3 fatty acids also benefit your skin and hair.

 It is conclusive that the epidermis is one of the most beautiful gifts from God for every individual.
 This soft and outer covering of the body protects you from extrinsic factors like sun, pollution, heat, and extreme weather conditions.
 Over time, your skin begins to lose its tensile strength and flexibility which leads to signs of early aging and hyperpigmentation.
-Hence, you should stay committed to your inside outside skin care routine to keep your skin texture and color in a good position.
-So, paint the canvas of your soul with your own colors.
+Hence, you should stay committed to your inside-outside skin care routine to keep your skin texture and color in good health.

 Many skin whitening creams available in the market claim instant skin fairness results.
 Skin care experts explain that such cosmetic products contain very high concentrations of bleaching agents such as kojic acid and hydroquinone to lighten your skin color.
 Many scientific research studies have pointed out that frequent use of these bleaching agents can cause skin sensitivity, redness, and irritation.
 On the other hand, topical ingredients like vitamin C, arbutin, niacinamide, etc. have remarkable benefits for attaining more even, firmer, and healthier skin.